Flying with toddlers is hard. They are fully mobile, totally opinionated, and incapable of all reason and logic at the most inopportune moments.

 Although electronics can be amazing distractions, toddlers have incredibly short attention spans.
 You'll be lucky to get 5-15 minutes of sustained attention out of a TV show or movie for the under 2 set, so a phone or tablet simply cannot be the only entertainment you bring.

-What works for my toddler?
-Wikki Stix have been a big hit as he has neared his second birthday (one word of warning – these are NOT good for toddlers who still mouth objects, but my little guy has never tried to eat them).
-I’ve also had good luck with little cases to open and close filled with treats like goldfish or M&M’s.
+What worked for my toddler?
+Wikki Stix were a very big hit as my son neared his second birthday (one word of warning - these are NOT good for toddlers who still mouth objects, but my little guy never tried to eat them).
+I've also had good luck with little cases to open and close filled with treats like goldfish or M&M's.
 My toddler loves opening each compartment and grabbing the goodies inside.

 Other toddler-friendly entertainment ideas: